braziljs/eloquente-javascript/06_object.md

-The `Temperature` class allows you to read and write the temperature in either degrees ((Celsius)) or degrees ((Fahrenheit)), but internally only stores Celsius, and automatically converts to Celsius in the `fahrenheit` getter and setter.
+The `Temperature` class allows you to read and write the temperature in either degrees ((Celsius)) or degrees ((Fahrenheit)), but internally it stores only Celsius and automatically converts to and from Celsius in the `fahrenheit` getter and setter.

 {{index "static method"}}

 Sometimes you want to attach some properties directly to your constructor function, rather than to the prototype.
-Such methods won't have access to a class instance, but can for example be used to provide additional ways to create instances.
+Such methods won't have access to a class instance but can, for example, be used to provide additional ways to create instances.

 Inside a class declaration, methods that have `static` written before